node-red/node-red-docker/docker-custom/README.md

    - `--build-arg BUILD_DATE="$(date +"%Y-%m-%dT%H:%M:%SZ")"` : don't change this
    - `--build-arg TAG_SUFFIX=default` : to build the default or minimal image
    - `--file Dockerfile.custom` : Dockerfile to use to build your image.
-   - `--tag mynodered:node-red-custom-build` : set the image name and tag
+   - `--tag testing:node-red-build` : set the image name and tag

 ## 3. **Run docker-make.sh**